 Handicap Hurdles

-The handicap system in hurdles races operates the same as on the flat with weight carried on the ability of the horse and previous performances.
+The handicap system in hurdle races operates in the same manner as on the flat, with weight being carried based on the horse’s ability and previous performances.

-The better horses in essence carrying more weight than the less talented ones.
+The better horses, in essence, carry more weight than the less talented ones.

-Often handicaps are Graded with the top ones being A, then B and C etc.
+Often, handicaps are graded with the top ones being A, then B, and C, and so on.

 Novice Hurdle

-A novice hurdle is a race for horses who have not run over hurdles in a previous season, novice refers to their level of experience.
+A novice hurdle is a race for horses that have not run over hurdles in a previous season; ‘novice’ refers to their level of experience.

 Claiming and Sellers

-These operate in the same way as they do with flat races, explored above, with horses up for automatic sale after the race.
+These operate in the same way as flat races, explored above, with horses up for automatic sale after the race.
 In the case of a seller, the winner is up for auction.

 Chase Races (known as Steeplechasing)

-A Chase Race (or Steeplechase) is basically racing over the larger types of jumps.
+A Chase Race (or Steeplechase) is racing over the larger types of jumps.

 The distinction in race types is similar to hurdle races.